Surya2004-janardhan/Dreams/README.md

     npm run dev
     ```
 5.  **Voicebox Setup**:
-    - You dont have to do anything the base Qwen3-TTS-12Hz-1.7B model is automatically loaded from the system global HuggingFace cache for the first time it is gonna download automatically.
+    - You don't have to do anything the base Qwen3-TTS-12Hz-1.7B model is automatically loaded from the system global HuggingFace cache for the first time it is gonna download automatically.

 6.  **Wav2lip Setup**:
     Wav2Lip requires pre-trained models.
 Run these commands from the root to download them: